nmaswood98/Tent/README.md

 # Tent
-Possible Names: SnapTent , PictoTent , CapTent
-An app that allows image capture synchronization based on location.
+An app that allows users to share drawings and images captured within the "tent" which is just a location with a radius.

 ## Trello Board